-Judy Rakowsky knows how stories rise and fall.
-She harnesses deep journalistic experience covering crime, scandals, and politics to help clients develop the right strategy and message even in the face of reputation and career threats.
-Clients benefit from the skills of an award-winning career journalist who spent decades on deadline as an editor and reporter for media including the Boston Globe, People Magazine, the Providence Journal, the Columbus Citizen-Journal, and The Plain Dealer.
-Ms. Rakowsky intimately understands the life cycle of litigation after decades of covering federal and state courts and as an editor directing coverage.
+Ms. Rakowsky knows how stories rise and fall.
 She used to generate crises, writing and editing stories that led to subjects getting fired, disbarred, or sent to jail.
-She covered the major stories of the times from organized crime, priest sex abuse and bank fraud litigation in Rhode Island in the 1980s to terrorism and security issues after 9/11 to online bullying of teens in the 2000s.
+She covered the major stories of the time from organized crime, priest sex abuse and bank fraud litigation in Rhode Island in the 1980s to terrorism and security issues after 9/11 to online bullying of teens in the 2000s.

-Now she helps clients hone and convey their messages and develop presentation skills to reach and persuade key audiences.
+Now she helps clients hone and convey their messages to reach and persuade key audiences.

 An Ohio native, Ms. Rakowsky holds a bachelor’s degree in political science and journalism, with honors in journalism, from the University of Michigan.